BenLangmead/myrna/MANUAL.markdown

 4.  *If you plan to run on a local computer or [Hadoop] cluster*:

-    If using Linux or Mac OS 10.5 or later, you likely don't have to install [Bowtie] as Myrna comes with pre-built versions for those platforms.
+    If using Linux or Mac OS 10.6 or later, you likely don't have to install [Bowtie] as Myrna comes with pre-built versions for those platforms.
 Test this by running:

            $MYRNA_HOME/myrna_local --test

     If the `Summary:` section contains `bowtie: INSTALLED at /some/path`, [Bowtie] installation is complete.
-Otherwise, obtain or build a `bowtie` binary v0.12.5 or higher from the [Bowtie web site] and install it by setting the `MYRNA_BOWTIE_HOME` environment variable to the directory containing the `bowtie` executable.
+Otherwise, obtain or build a `bowtie` binary v0.12.8 or higher from the [Bowtie web site] and install it by setting the `MYRNA_BOWTIE_HOME` environment variable to the directory containing the `bowtie` executable.
 Alternately, add the enclosing directory to your `PATH` or specify its location via the `--bowtie` option when running Myrna scripts.

     If the install test indicates that [R] is not installed, see [Installing R and Bioconductor].
 To confirm your installation is complete, re-run:

 [Bowtie web site]: http://bowtie-bio.sourceforge.net/index.shtml
 [Installing R and Bioconductor]: #installing-r-and-bioconductor

            $MYRNA_HOME/myrna_local --test

-5.  *If you plan to run on a [Hadoop] cluster*, you may need to manually copy the `bowtie` executable and R install directory to the same path on each [Hadoop] cluster node.
-You can avoid this step by installing `bowtie` and [R]/[Bioconductor] on a filesystem shared by all [Hadoop] nodes (e.g. an [NFS share]).
+5.  *If you plan to run on a [Hadoop] cluster*, you may need to manually copy the `bowtie` executable, the R install directory, and the `fastq-dump` tool to the same path on each [Hadoop] cluster node.
+You can avoid this step by installing `bowtie`, [R]/[Bioconductor], and `fastq-dump` on a filesystem shared by all [Hadoop] nodes (e.g. an [NFS share]).
 You can also skip this step if [Hadoop] is installed in [pseudo distributed] mode, meaning that the cluster really consists of one node whose CPUs are treated as distinct slaves.

 [NFS share]: http://en.wikipedia.org/wiki/Network_File_System_(protocol)
 [pseudo distributed]: http://hadoop.apache.org/common/docs/current/single_node_setup.html#PseudoDistributed